Share plan reporting 2021

 If you operate a share plan or there has been any type of equity transaction, involving UK employees or directors you will almost certainly have to submit a return to HMRC by 6 July to report all transactions in Employment Related Securities (ERS), also known as Share Plan Reporting.
 Private and listed companies should report annually.
 Where plans are operated by parent companies, the parent or a UK employing company should report.

-Managing your employee share plans and designing new arrangements through the COVID-19 crisis will require the consideration of many new additional areas.
+Managing your employee share plans and designing new arrangements as we continue to navigate the COVID-19 crisis will require the consideration of many new additional areas.
 There will be many design issues and unintended tax consequences to deal with.
-We shall update this page when these areas become more certain through HMRC announcements and the development of post-crisis remuneration best practice.
 Read our full summary of what you need to know now.

 When is the Share Plan Reporting deadline?